hknd23/DeepLearningCausal/README.md

 The tutorial for `metalearner_ensemble` for the R-learner is [here](/tutorial.md#ensemble-r-learner)

 #### Deep Neural Networks for Meta-Learners
-The function `metalearner_deepneural` in the package estimates the CATE from the two meta-learner models, the S-learner and T-learner, using deep neural networks.
+The function `metalearner_deepneural` in the package estimates the CATE from the four meta-learner models using deep neural networks: T-learner, S-learner, X-learner and R-learner.
 The example below shows via a tutorial the applicability of this function for a small number of observations (*N*) from our survey response (specifically, survey experiment) dataset in Example 1.

 ``` r
 slearner_nn <- metalearner_deepneural(cov.formula = response_formula,